Security enhancements for Microsoft Edge

 Microsoft Edge is now a 64-bit app

 The largest security change to Microsoft Edge is that it's designed like a Universal Windows app.
-By changing the browser to an app, it fundamentally changes the process model so that both the outer manager process and the assorted content processes all live within app container sandboxes; helping to provide the user and the platform with the confidence provided by other Windows store apps.
+By changing the browser to an app, it fundamentally changes the process model so that both the outer manager process and the assorted content processes all live within app container sandboxes; helping to provide the user and the platform with the confidence provided by other Microsoft Store apps.

 64-bit processes and Address Space Layout Randomization (ASLR)